Theodosia Abrams Fisher

-Theodosia Garrow (née Abrams, previously Fisher; ca. 1770 – 4 November 1849) was an English contralto singer who performed with her sisters, Harriett, Eliza and Jane Abrams.
+Theodosia Garrow (née Abrams, previously Fisher; ca. 1770 – 4 November 1849) was an English contralto who performed with her sisters, Harriett, Eliza and Jane Abrams.
 She was considered, with Margaret Kennedy, the leading female contralto of her time, and abandoned a promising career upon her marriage.

 Early life

 The daughter of John Braham and Harriet Abrahams, Theodosia Abrams was born into a Jewish family that probably moved to England following an Hanoverian minister to the English court.
 John Braham with Harriet Abrams and their two daughters, Harriet and Theodosia Abrams, were portrayed in a pencil with watercolour in around 1800s by Richard Cosway.
 All the family were interested in music and nine siblings were professional musicians.
 Harriett (ca. 1762–1821), Georgiana (Miss G.), Jane (ca. 1767–1814), Flora and Theodosia were singers, Eliza (born ca. 1777) was a singer and pianist, Charles and William were violinists, and David Abrahams (1775–1837) was a violinist and singer.
 Other siblings, John, Charlotte (born ca. 1758), who married John Lucas, and Thomas never performed in public.

 In 1791 five of the Abrams sisters converted to the Catholic church: Charlotte, Harriett, Jane, Theodosia and Eliza.